-Our contract liability as of December 31, 2018 is included in current liabilities on our consolidated balance sheet.
-Our performance obligations for our product and service revenues are usually satisfied before the customer's payment although prepayments may occasionally be required for international sales.
+Our contract liability as of December 31, 2019 and 2018 is included in current liabilities on our consolidated balance sheet.
+Our performance obligations for our product and service revenues are satisfied before the customer's payment however prepayments may occasionally be required for international sales.
+Revenue recognized from the contract liability balance was \$0.6 million and \$0.5 million for the years ended December 31, 2019 and 2018, respectively.